Dysgeusia: Zinc deficiency

 Another primary cause of dysgeusia is zinc deficiency.
 While the exact role of zinc in dysgeusia is unknown, it has been cited that zinc is partly responsible for the repair and production of taste buds.
 Zinc somehow directly or indirectly interacts with carbonic anhydrase VI, influencing the concentration of gustin, which is linked to the production of taste buds.
 It has also been reported that patients treated with zinc experience an elevation in calcium concentration in the saliva.
 In order to work properly, taste buds rely on calcium receptors.
-Zinc “is an important cofactor for alkaline phosphatase, the most abundant enzyme in taste bud membranes; it is also a component of a parotid salivary protein important to the development and maintenance of normal taste buds.”
+Zinc "is an important cofactor for alkaline phosphatase, the most abundant enzyme in taste bud membranes; it is also a component of a parotid salivary protein important to the development and maintenance of normal taste buds".

+Taste Modifiers

+Miraculin Found in miracle berries, sweetens nonsweet food and beverages.

+Gymnema sylvestre Blocks the ability to taste sweetness.

 Drugs

 There are also a wide variety of drugs that can trigger dysgeusia, including zopiclone, H1-antihistamines, such as azelastine and emedastine.
 Approximately 250 drugs affect taste, including Paxlovid, a drug used to treat COVID-19.
-Some describe so-called "Paxlovid mouth" as like a "mouthful of dirty pennies and rotten soymilk," according to the Wall Street Journal.
+Some describe so-called "Paxlovid mouth" as like a "mouthful of dirty pennies and rotten soymilk", according to the Wall Street Journal.

 The sodium channels linked to taste receptors can be inhibited by amiloride, and the creation of new taste buds and saliva can be impeded by antiproliferative drugs.
 Saliva can have traces of the drug, giving rise to a metallic flavor in the mouth; examples include lithium carbonate and tetracyclines.
 Drugs containing sulfhydryl groups, including penicillamine and captopril, may react with zinc and cause deficiency.
 Metronidazole and chlorhexidine have been found to interact with metal ions that associate with the cell membrane.
-Drugs that act by blocking the renin - angiotensin - aldosterone system, for example by antagonizing the angiotensin II receptor (as eprosartan does), have been linked to dysgeusia.
+Drugs that act by blocking the renin–angiotensin–aldosterone system, for example by antagonizing the angiotensin II receptor (as eprosartan does), have been linked to dysgeusia.
 There are few case reports claiming calcium channel blockers like Amlodipine also cause dysgeusia by blocking calcium sensitive taste buds.